Teriyaki tofu recipe: The perfect flavorful & vegan-friendly dish

 This recipe is vegetarian and vegan-friendly.

 The recipe is NOT gluten-free.
 Suppose you want to make it gluten-free, substitute tamari for soy sauce.
 It has a similar flavor but doesn’t contain gluten.
-If you can’t find tamari, you can use coconut aminos or liquid soy.
+If you can’t find tamari (here are some great brands though), you can use coconut aminos or liquid soy.

 To reduce the high sodium content of this dish, use low-sodium soy sauce.
 However, even with low sodium soy sauce, this dish still contains a lot of salt.